Amenability notions of hypergroups and some applications to locally compact groups

-Let $\operatorname{SU}(3)$ denote the special group of $3\times 3$ unitary matrices which is a connected simply connected compact real Lie group.
-Here we apply some studies on the representation theory of real connected Lie groups to find a concrete answer for $D$ for this special hypergroup.
+Let $\operatorname{SU}(3)$ denote the compact group of $3\times 3$ unitary matrices which is a connected simply connected compact real Lie group.
+Here we apply some studies on the representation theory of real connected Lie groups to find a concrete answer for the $D$-Leptin property of $\Irr(\SU(3))$.
+The idea of the proof is similar to the one in the proof of \cite[Theorem~2.1]{ve}.

-\begin{proposition} The hypergroup $\widehat{\operatorname{SU}(3)}$ satisfies the $18240$-Leptin condition. \end{proposition}
+\begin{proposition} The hypergroup $\Irr(\SU(3))$ satisfies the $18240$-Leptin condition. \end{proposition}